If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 Bodily fluids such as urine, sweat or saliva do not contain enough of the virus to infect another person.
 You cannot get HIV from shaking hands, kissing or hugging, using other people’s cutlery or cups, sharing towels, toilet seats, or going to swimming pools.

 The only way to prevent HIV is to use contraception such as condoms.
+Find out more about condoms.

 Testing for HIV involves taking a small sample of blood for analysis.
 The test is either sent away to a laboratory and results come back in a few days, or same-day tests can give an instant result.